runtimeverification/k/docs/user_manual.md

 `heat` or `cool` attribute.
 In heating or cooling rules, the variable named `HOLE` is considered to be the term being heated or cooled and the compiler will generate `isKResult(HOLE)` and `notBool isKResult(HOLE)` side conditions appropriately to ensure that the backend does not loop infinitely.
+The module `BOOL` will also be automatically and privately included for semantic purposes.
+The syntax for parsing programs will not be affected.

 In order for this functionality to work, you need to define the `KResult` sort.
 For instance, we tell K that a term is fully evaluated once it becomes an `Int`